asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Auto-attendant-and-IVR-Menus/Creating-a-Simple-IVR-Menu.md

----
+!!! info "Sample Sound Prompts"

-**Information: Sample Sound Prompts** Please note that the example below (and many of the other examples in this guide) use sound prompts that are part of the *extra* sounds packages.
+    Please note that the example below (and many of the other examples in this guide) use sound prompts that are part of the *extra* sounds packages.
 If you didn't install the extra sounds earlier, now might be a good time to do that.

----
+[//]: # (end-info)